squid-cache/squid-cache.github.io/Features/Authentication.rst

 http_access deny all
 }}}

-In this case if the user requests ''www.google.com'' then first second ''http_access'' line matches and triggers re-authentication unless the user is one of the listed users.
+In this case if the user requests ''www.google.com'' then first second ''SquidConf:http_access'' line matches and triggers re-authentication unless the user is one of the listed users.
-Remember: it's always the last ACL on a ''http_access'' line that "matches".
+Remember: it's always the last ACL on a ''SquidConf:http_access'' line that "matches".
 If the matching ACL deals with authentication a re-authentication is triggered.
 If you didn't want that you would need to switch the order of ACLs so that you get
 {{{http_access deny !google_users google}}}.